itsmunim/kustron/ReadMe.md

 ## Features

-A few of the things `kustron` does for you:
+A few of the things `kustron` can do for you:

-* Generates k8s manifests with different env specific overrides
+* Generate k8s manifests with different env specific overrides

-* Generates `dockerfile` for your specific stack; currently supported- `java spring boot`, `golang` and `nodejs`
+* Generate `dockerfile` for your specific stack; currently supported- `java with maven`, `golang` and `nodejs`(more language options will be added soon)

-* Generates a `Makefile` with helper commands that you can utilise in your CI/CD pipelines
+* Generate a `Makefile` with helper commands that you can utilise in your CI/CD pipelines

+* Generate a gitlab pipeline with GCP integration format(more cloud providers and other pipeline runners will be available in near future)

 ## Usage